KrisMazzini/rocketflix/README.md

 This project uses an API provided by The Movie Database to randomly recommend movies for the user.

+The API returns the movie's cover, title and synopsis.
+All of these data are exhibited on the screen.

 ## 💻 Clone

 1. clone this repository using ```git clone git@github.com:KrisMazzini/rocketflix.git``` ... or simply download the project zip;